The LSCD Benchmark: a Testbed for Diachronic Word Meaning Tasks: Limitations

 \section{Limitations}

 In our evaluation, we did not evaluate any cluster-based models although these have a large potential for high performance \cite{Zamora2022lscd,Schlechtweg2024sense}.
-However, the current state-of-the-art does not build on clustering.
+However, the current SOTA does not build on clustering.
 Hence, we focused our evaluation to give a more concise overview and leave the comparison to cluster-based models to future work.
+We have also used seemingly non-optimal DeepMistake model training checkpoints, likely underestimating its performance.
+Another problem is the small size of the CoMeDi test split, potentially leading to strong performance variations through sampling error.

+In the future, we want to use the benchmark to compare clustering models including a comparison on full datasets.
+We also want to add more datasets such as the Slovenian or the Japanese one \citep{pranjic2025trackingsemanticchangeslovene,ling-etal-2023-construction,Baldissin2022diawug}, provided they are publicly available in the correct format.
+This will have the advantage that we can test all models on the full datasets as they have not been part of the training data.
+Further, we want to add more recently developed semantic change metrics \citep{pranjic2025trackingsemanticchangeslovene,goworek-dubossarsky-2026-rethinking} and base embedders optimized for ordinal WiC prediction \citep{Mujko2026thesis}.
+On the long term, we also see the possibility of integrating the benchmark with more fine-grained LSCD datasets providing semantic change types \citep{cassotti-etal-2024-using,Whaley2025thesis} or a definition generation component \citep{fedorova2024axolotl}.

+While our aim is to standardize LSCD model evaluation, we do not aim to delegitimize other evaluation approaches or variations of the one used here.
+In our benchmark, we try to capture as much heterogeneity as we can within the current main LSCD paradigm, but approaches focusing on types of change \citep{cassotti-etal-2024-using,Whaley2025thesis} or detecting changes against a dictionary \citep{fedorova2024axolotl,Blessing2026apodictus} are equally valid and should be pursued further, in our opinion.